-&lt;sup>3Spouse; parents or children.
+3Spouse; parents or children.

-For Invitations offers invitation fees incurred by an employee are subject to an expense claim recorded according to the applicable process in their Entity (e.g.: Coupa) and must include:
+For Invitations offered: invitation expenses incurred by an employee are subject to an expense claim recorded according to the applicable process in their Entity (e.g.: Coupa, Concur or other) and must include:

-- the description of the Invitation; - the identity of all beneficiaries and their related organization (company, public authority, association, etc.), including that of the Group's employees/managers present. - if the authorized unit threshold is exceeded: the copy of the authorization approving the overrun given beforehand by the corporate officer.
+- the description of the Invitation (e.g., specific reason for the invitation); - the precise identity of all beneficiaries and their related organization (company, public authority, association, etc.), including that of the Group's employees/managers present. - the E-Comply reference where a declaration is necessary in view of the thresholds (indicated in Appendix 4.2) - if the authorized unit threshold is exceeded: the copy of the authorization approving the overrun given beforehand by the corporate officer.

-Invitations to sports, cultural or entertainment events
+Invitations to professional, sports, cultural or entertainment events

-Invitations to sports, cultural or entertainment events received from Third parties or offered to Third parties by Group employees require either disclosure to the line manager or a request for prior approval from the corporate officer, depending on the procedure and thresholds defined in Appendix 4.3 based on the amounts indicated by the inviting Third party or a reasonable estimate made by the relevant employee (invitations received) or the actual amounts (invitations offered).
+Invitations to professional (seminars, conferences, trade fairs, etc.), sports, cultural or entertainment events received from Third parties or offered to Third parties by Group employees require either disclosure to the line manager or a request for prior approval from the corporate officer, depending on the procedure and thresholds defined in Appendix 4.3 based on the amounts indicated by the inviting Third party or a reasonable estimate made by the relevant employee (invitations received) or the actual amounts (invitations offered).
 The competent Legal and Compliance Director is consulted for guidance prior to authorization.
 This entire process is managed in the E-Comply tool.